Kdyby/Doctrine/docs/en/resultset.md

 If you have complicated DQLs, you might wanna not write them in [extended repositories](https://github.com/kdyby/doctrine/blob/master/docs/en/dao.md), but in query objects instead.

 Your query object might for example look like this.
-It's real-world example of Query object in a forum that is build on Kdyby\Doctrine.
+It's real-world example of Query object in a forum that is built on Kdyby\Doctrine.

 ```php
 class QuestionsQuery extends Kdyby\Doctrine\QueryObject